-43. The IC should consider all the information before it and evaluate the material in order to determine whether, in its opinion, this raises a case to answer.
+27. The IC should consider all the information before it and evaluate the material in order to determine whether, in its opinion, this raises a case to answer.
 In doing so, the IC should not try to resolve significant conflicts of evidence.
 However, it can prefer one version of a dispute over another on the basis of other supporting/additional evidence before it.
 A conflict of evidence does not necessarily mean that the allegation should be referred to the PCC.
 Where there is a plain conflict between the two accounts, either one of which may be correct, and on one account there is a real prospect that the matter could amount to unacceptable professional conduct, the conflict should be resolved by the PCC or HC.
-For reasons of fairness the IC should not consider any evidence which has not been disclosed to the registrant prior to the IC meeting.
+For reasons of fairness the IC should not consider any evidence which has not been disclosed to the Registrant prior to the IC meeting.

-Complainant's Evidence
+Complainant's evidence

-44. A Complainant's evidence that is fanciful, irrational, implausible or selfcontradictory, as to render it unworthy of belief, may be rejected by the IC.
+28. A Complainant's evidence that is fanciful, irrational, implausible or selfcontradictory, as to render it unworthy of belief, may be rejected by the IC.

-Registrant's Evidence
+Registrant's evidence

-45. The IC is obliged to consider any evidence provided by the registrant before determining whether there is a case to answer.
-If the registrant has not provided evidence by the deadline but the information is received - the day before, or on the morning of the meeting before the IC considers the case - it is at the discretion of the IC whether to include this information or not.
-Either way, this should be specifically referenced in the IC's written decision.
+- 29. The IC is obliged to consider any evidence provided by the Registrant before determining whether there is a case to answer.
+If the Registrant has not provided evidence by the deadline but the information is received the day before or on the morning of the IC before the IC considers the case, it is at the discretion of the IC whether to include this information or not.
+Either way this should be specifically referenced in the IC's written decision. - 30.
+If the IC is unsure about whether it is satisfied that the real prospect test is met, it should favour referral to the PCC.

-Standard of Conduct and Practice
+Standard of conduct and practice

-46. When deciding whether any alleged fact or set of facts may amount to an allegation, the IC should have regard to the standards set out in the Osteopathic Practice Standards (OPS).
+31. When deciding whether any alleged fact or set of facts may amount to an allegation, the IC should have regard to the standards set out in the OPS.
 These standards will apply to events that took place on or after 1 September 2012.